 Source: Information in the schools column is from the Oregon Career Information System.
-Occupational descriptions are based on information from intoCareers and Oregon Career Information System ©2022, University of Oregon and the Bureau of Labor Statistics.
+Occupational descriptions are based on information from into Careers and Oregon Career Information System ©2023, University of Oregon and the Bureau of Labor Statistics.
 Used with permission.

-Education What Do I Need to Do to Get the E ducation?
-How Long Will it Take?
-None No education is typically needed to get a job in this occupation No educational requirement High school diploma or equivalent Complete high school or get a GED 5 Contraction of the second se 4 years Postsecondary non-degree award Completion of a program for which a certificate is awarded \$? \$?
-Varies, usually less than 2 years beyond high school Associate degree Education and training offered by a community college かかか 2 years of study beyond high school Bachelor's degree Education offered by a college or university; a requirement for some professional occupations かかかか 4 (maybe 5) years of study beyond high school Master's degree, doctoral or professional degree Advanced education offered by a college or university; a requirement for some professional occupations ううううう 1-3+ years of study beyond a bachelor's degree
+Education What Do I Need to Do to Get the E How Long Will it Take?
+None No education is typically needed to get a job in this occupation No educational requirement High school diploma or equivalent Complete high school or get a GED 5 4 years Postsecondary non-degree award Completion of a program for which a certificate is awarded Varies, usually less than 2 years beyond high school Associate degree Education and training offered by a community college 2 years of study beyond high school Bachelor's degree Education offered by a college or university; a requirement for some professional occupations 7777 4 (maybe 5) years of study beyond high school Master's degree, doctoral or professional degree Advanced education offered by a college or university; a requirement for some professional occupations 1-3+ years of study beyond a bachelor's degree